HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 T
 -
 **template** Feature that supports generic types in functions and classes.
 Allows a function or class to work on many different data types without being rewritten for each one.
 **trailing return type** Function declaration syntax that ends with an arrow (->) and then finally the return type.
 Added to the language to support some special template cases but can also be used for more mundane function declarations.
+**type qualifier** Keywords that provide additional information about the variables they precede.
+The possible type qualifiers in C++ are const, volatile, and restrict.
 U
 -
 **uninitialized variable** Variable that is not given an initial value.
 Can for example be a variable of one of the built-in types defined inside a function, the values of these variables is undefined, this can cause nasty bugs.